LuigiPower/allennlp-bimpm-trecqa/README.md

 Dataset ReaderAllenNLP needs to understand the dataset it’s going to use for training and/or validation. ere are two ways to effectively execute a full training/validation run:
-- Training script: Write a Python script which initializes all the previously described objects in addition to loading the data (either from le or from an URL) and creates a Trainer instance which takes care of running the model.
+- Training script: Write a Python script which initializes all the previously described objects in addition to loading the data (either from file or from an URL) and creates a Trainer instance which takes care of running the model.
-- JSONNET: Specify the model, dataset reader, trainer and all required parameters in a single JSONNET le. is method requires no code if the Dataset reader and Model are already implemented, which makes it easy to congure and run.
+- JSONNET: Specify the model, dataset reader, trainer and all required parameters in a single JSONNET file. is method requires no code if the Dataset reader and Model are already implemented, which makes it easy to congure and run.

 ## 2 READING THE DATASET